 None of these have one right answer.
 All of them have consequences that multiply across the lifetime of the schema.

-Humans benefit — but not durably
+Humans benefit, but not durably

 Consistent schemas are easier for humans.
 Onboarding is faster, review is mechanical, queries are predictable.
 These benefits are real.
 They’re also entirely dependent on something other than memory holding the convention in place.

 The pattern: every human benefit is downstream of enforcement.
 A rule that exists only because the current team agreed to it lasts exactly as long as that team does.
-People change jobs, preferences evolve, new hires bring their own instincts — within a few quarters of turnover, a human-only convention is gone, and so is the benefit.
+People change jobs, preferences evolve, new hires bring their own instincts.
+Within a few quarters of turnover, a human-only convention is gone, and so is the benefit.

-Which means the reasons worth picking a convention are the reasons a machine can enforce it.
+The reasons worth picking a convention are the reasons a machine can enforce it.

 Why it matters for automation